wusshit/TrainTimetableApp/README.md

-# A train timetable app
+# A train timetable app---Homework from the school
-## A WPF application to acomplish basic CRUD operations
+## A WPF application used to acomplish basic CRUD operations